tomsWebConsulting/twcsl/Move Product Detail Additional Info First N Blocks to End of Product Details/README.md

   **[move product detail additional info first n blocks to end of product details.html](move%20product%20detail%20additional%20info%20first%20n%20blocks%20to%20end%20of%20product%20details.html#L1)** to Store Settings > Advanced > Page Header Code Injection for the store page.

+## Note

+Accordion blocks are not moved.
+They break when moved.

 ## Make a Donation

 Please consider